Meetings

 About meetings

 Meetings are where people come together to discuss or inform about a given topic.
-All the meetings have a given location (where the meeting will happen - which could be online) and start and end date and time (when the meeting will happen).
+All the meetings have a given location - where the meeting happens, which could be online - and start and end date/time.

 Types of meetings